MoonLighTingPY/rocket_tester/README.md

 # Rocket Engine Test Firmware and Web Interface 🚀

-# THIS README IS OUTDATED, THE POJECT USES A DIFFERENT ARCHITECTURE NOW, AND IS CAPABLE OF MORE! :)
+# THIS README IS OUTDATED, THE POJECT HAS COMPLETELY DIFFERENT ARCHITECTURE NOW, AND IS CAPABLE OF MORE! :)

 Created for testing rocket engines.
 Captures thrust, pressure, and temperature readings during tests with high sampling rates and microsecond timing precision, fully controlled and configured using a web interface hosted on microcontroller